2023 Most Popular Online Nursing Schools in the Plains States Region

 Full Nursing at Bemidji State University Report

-Fort Hays State University came in at #9 in this year’s edition of the Most Popular Online Nursing Schools in the Plains States Region ranking.
-FHSU is a fairly large public school located in the town of Hays.
+With a ranking of #9, Fort Hays State University did quite well on this year’s best schools for nursing students.
+FHSU is a large public school located in the remote town of Hays.

 The average amount in student loans that nursing majors at FHSU take out is $22,866.